streamlit/streamlit/docs/getting_started.md

 Regardless of which package management tool you're using, we recommend running these commands in a virtual environment.
-This ensures that the dependencies pulled in for Streamlit don't impact any other python projects you're working on.
+This ensures that the dependencies pulled in for Streamlit don't impact any other Python projects you're working on.

 - [pipenv](https://pipenv.pypa.io/en/latest/)